salzahir/ShufMath/README.md

 # ShufMath 🎓📱

 **ShufMath** is a SwiftUI-based educational tool designed to make practicing multiplication and division fun and interactive.
 With customizable difficulty settings, a timer, and real-time score tracking, this app helps users improve their math skills in an engaging and competitive way.
+The app has been refactored to follow the **MVVM (Model-View-ViewModel)** architecture for better code organization, maintainability, and scalability.

 ## Features 🌟